 At the request of victims, all matters of substance regarding human rights law relevant to claims before the competent court may be governed by the law of another Party where the involved person with business activities of a transnational character is domiciled.
 The competent court may request for mutual legal assistance as referred to under Article 11 of this Convention.

-The Convention does not prejudge the recognition and protection of any rights of victims that may be provided under applicable domestic law.
+The Convention is without prejudice to the recognition and protection of any rights of victims that may be provided under applicable domestic or international law.

 Article 8.
 Rights of Victims

-Victims shall have the right to fair, effective and prompt access to justice and remedies in accordance with international law.
+Victims have access to administrative and judicial procedures to challenge an actual or potential violation of their human rights.
+Such procedures shall provide adequate and effective remedies, and be fair, independent, impartial, equitable, timely and not prohibitively expensive.
 Such remedies shall include, but shall not be limited to:

+Injunctive relief, as appropriate

 Restitution, compensation, rehabilitation, satisfaction and guarantees of non-repetition for victims.

-Environmental remediation and ecological restoration where applicable, including covering of expenses for relocation of victims, and replacement of community facilities.
+Environmental remediation and ecological restoration where applicable.

+As a last resort, covering of expenses for relocation of victims, and replacement of community facilities.
+No relocation should take place without the free, prior and informed consent and after agreement on just and fair compensation and, where possible, with the option of return.

 State Parties shall guarantee the right of victims, individually or as a group, to present claims to their Courts, and shall provide their domestic judicial and other competent authorities with the necessary jurisdiction in accordance with this Convention in order to allow for victim’s access to adequate, timely and effective remedies.

-States Parties shall investigate all human rights violations effectively, promptly, thoroughly and impartially and, where appropriate, take action against those natural or legal persons allegedly responsible, in accordance with domestic and international law.
+State Parties shall investigate all human rights violations effectively, promptly, thoroughly and impartially and, where appropriate, take action against those natural or legal persons allegedly responsible, in accordance with domestic and international law.

-Victims shall be guaranteed appropriate access to information relevant to the pursuit of remedies.
-State parties shall ensure that their domestic laws and Courts do not unduly limit such right, and facilitate access to information through international cooperation, as set out in this Convention, and in line with confidentiality rules under domestic law.
+State Parties shall ensure victims have access to information relevant to the pursuit of remedies.
+State parties shall ensure that their domestic laws and Courts do not unduly limit such right, and facilitate access to information through international cooperation, as set out in this Convention.
+Any exemptions from disclosure of information relevant to the pursuit of remedies shall be interpreted in a restrictive way, taking into account the public interest served by disclosure..

 States shall provide proper and effective legal assistance to victims throughout the legal process, including by:

-Informing victims of their procedural rights and the scope, timing and progress of their claims in an opportune and adequate manner;
+Informing victims of their rights and the scope, timing and progress of their claims in a timely and adequate manner;

 Guaranteeing the rights of victims to be heard in all stages of proceedings without prejudice to the accused and consistent with the relevant domestic law;